Kuku (food): Variations

 Kuku is made with various ingredients and in a variety of styles, including herb kuku (kuku sabzi), potato kuku (kuku sibzamini), eggplant kuku (kuku-ye bādenjān, vereqā), roe kuku (ašbal kuku), and yogurt kuku (kuku-ye māst).

 Herb kuku

 Herb kuku (کوکو سبزی; göyərti küküsü), is the most common type of kuku.
 It is made of eggs and herbs such as leeks and parsley.
 Garlic, which is very popular in the northern regions of Iran, is also used as an ingredient.

 Another variation is a recipe for walnut and herb kuku (gerdu kuku; qozlu kükü), the addition of nuts changes the texture of the dish.

 Cauliflower kuku

 Cauliflower kuku (kuku-ye gol-e-kalam) features caramelized onions and cauliflower.
 Najmieh Batmanglij's early English-language Persian cookbook, Food of Life (1986) featured a version of the dish.

 Potato kuku

 Potato kuku, or kuku sibzamini in Persian, is made of eggs, potatoes, spices like saffron, and/or turmeric, and other ingredients.
-It has been compared to Spanish omelette (potato tortilla), and to latkes.
+It has been compared to the Spanish omelette (a potato tortilla), and to latkes.